How to use Leapable

 Add tags

-Tag the research-papers database with "thesis-2026" and "chapter-3-source".
+Tag the research-papers vault with "thesis-2026" and "chapter-3-source".

 Export everything